pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 # KoboToolbox-GoogleApps-Scripts

-This project demonstrates how to set up a Google Sheet that can pull data directly from KoboToolbox using the Kobo API.
+This project demonstrates how to set up a Google Spreadsheet to pull data directly from KoboToolbox using the Kobo API.
+The demo code populates a sheet in the spreadsheet with data that should exactly match the contents of an Excel file exported from KoboToolbox.

 ## Known Issues